 The Swiss Distance University Institute provides high-quality services in the areas of support and distance university studies, which compliment services offered by universities.
 The institution’s educational offerings and advise & support services add significant value to the Swiss university landscape.

 Studying in Compliance with the Bologna Reform

-At the Swiss Distance Learning University, you study in compliance with the Bologna Guidelines.
+At the Swiss Distance University Institute, you study in compliance with the Bologna Guidelines.
 The aim of the Bologna Reform was to create more transparency and better comparability of university qualifications - with the intention of also promoting mobility and exchange at university level within Europe.
 This resulted in the two-tier system of Bachelor’s degrees and Master’s degrees, based on the Europe-wide points system (ECTS).

 What are ECTS points?